enonic/old-xp-doc/doc/getting-started/my-first-app.rst

   conventions.
 To see all options available with the init script, Run: ``$XP_INSTALL/toolbox/toolbox.sh help init-app``

-The init script will create a standard project structure for your app and configure Gradle build scripts.
+The init-app script will create a standard project structure for your app and configure Gradle build scripts.

 Investigate the build.gradle file located on your projects root for more details.